|

 mysticism with an amorous dissimulation, for fear of the accusation of being in

-love and drunkenness.
-This has caused many researchers to know him as a theologian, and many
+This has caused many researchers to know him as a theologian, and many of

 which he had named it Shawariq al- ilham, also have been written in the science of